Scaffolds are temporary structures that are commonly used on the outside of buildings and construction sites to build, repair or clean buildings.

 - 7. Guardrails, crossbracing, and midrails must be installed according to their recommended measures

-The labor laws of New York protect workers who are injured as a result of a scaffolding accident.
+New York’s labor laws are favorable to protect workers who are injured as a result of a scaffolding accident.
 Unfortunately, employers sometimes ignore these regulations and laws to avoid costs and to save time on projects.
-These employers choose to profit without considering the safety of the employees who will be working on the scaffolds.
-This has caused a rise in deaths and injuries related to construction site accidents.
-The labor laws of New York protect workers who are injured as a result of a scaffolding accident.
+These employers choose to profit without considering the safety of their employees who will be working on the scaffolds.
+New York City’s rising demand for new buildings and real estate is also causing a steady, neglected rise in deaths and injuries at the city’s numerous construction sites.

 The Law Offices of Michael S. Lamonsoff, LLC has a dedicated team of New York personal injury attorneys who are experienced in handling construction worker’s claim.
 We have extensive knowledge of both New York State’s regulations along with the statutory requirements set out by the Occupational Safety and Health Administration.
-If you or a loved one has been involved in a scaffolding accident please contact our legal team immediately, as you may be entitled to compensation.
+If you or a loved one has been involved in a scaffolding accident or any type of construction injuries, please contact our legal team immediately.
+You may be entitled to compensation.